kthrog/DFW-TA/classSession/lessonPlan.md

-##Lesson Plan Brainstorming
+## Lesson Plan Brainstorming

-**Want to cover two aspects of data literacy:**
-1. 'big data' and data privacy
-2. open data and making public work more visible and accesible to the general public by releasing data
+**Three data literacy concepts to cover:**
+1. Big Data
+2. Data Privacy
+3. Open Data + Making Data More Accessible to a Larger Audience

 **Q&A period at beginning:**
 - Start by asking students to name ways they might have created data today
 - Then ask students who owns that data they've created -- are they comfortable with that ownership?
 - Relate this to health data in the CHED and HSM worlds -- how much patient data is being created, who owns it, and is that structure working?
+How much health data should be kept private, and how much should be shared for the public good?
+And of the data that's private, is it even accessible to the patients themselves?
+Why is this?
+Can we change it?
+Should we change it?

+**Quick overview (slides) to lecture on (no more than 10 minutes):**
+- Definitions
+- Ethics
+- Use cases

 **Activity**
 Wikidata?